 Here are four possible areas in which I would currently be willing to supervise: each of these is not a specific PhD project, but a setting in which there are various possible research problems that a student could work on.
 I hope to add more details, or links to more details, in the near future: if you would like to know more then please feel free to get in touch.

-- Similarity and perturbation problems for semigroup or Fourier algebras
+- Cohomological invariants for Fourier algebras

 - The Banach-algebraic version of the "Kähler module of differentials"